Taboo725/cnadmin/README_en.md

 ## 🙏 Data Source & Acknowledgments

 The core historical change logs and GB/T 2260 code mappings are sourced from the excellent open-source repository maintained at [yescallop/areacodes](https://github.com/yescallop/areacodes).
 I express my deepest gratitude to their contributors for standardizing decades of Chinese administrative divisions data.

-## 👨‍💻 Author

-**Qiteng Wang** Business School, Nanjing University
-Email: qitengwang@foxmail.com

-If you encounter any bugs or have suggestions, please feel free to open an issue!